 Meth Half-Life: Understanding How Your Body Metabolizes Methamphetamine

-Almost immediately after you administer meth, your body starts to break down the substance as it goes through the bloodstream.
+Almost immediately after you use meth, your body starts to break down the substance as it goes through the bloodstream.
 After a few hours, meth usually passes through the liver and kidneys and is excreted through urination.
-About a third of ingested meth can leave your body just as potent as it entered the body.
+About a third of ingested meth can leave your body just as potent as it was when it entered.
 In other words, some meth isn’t metabolized at all.

-It can be important to know the half-life of methamphetamine if you’re someone who has a meth use disorder and are entering a rehabilitation center, you may want to know when you may start experiencing withdrawal symptoms when you enter treatment for your meth addiction.
+If you have a meth use disorder and are entering a rehabilitation center, you may want to know when you’ll start experiencing withdrawal symptoms.
 The half-life of meth in the bloodstream is four to five hours for most people.

 It takes about five half-lives for a drug to be fully cleared from your system.
 As a result, it can take up to around 25 hours for meth to fully clear from your bloodstream.
-However, the drug and its chemical breakdown products can be detected in other fluids in your system, like urine, for longer than that.
+However, the drug and its chemical breakdown products can be detected in other fluids in your system, like urine, for longer.

-How to Get Methamphetamine Out of Your System?
+How to Get Meth Out of Your System

 Because meth needs to be processed by your liver before it leaves the body, there is nothing you can do to get the drug out of your system once you have taken it.
-Avoiding further meth will stop more of the drug from building up in your body, giving your liver a chance to clear the drug.
+Avoiding further use will stop more of the drug from building up in your body, giving your liver a chance to clear the drug.
 However, stopping meth suddenly, especially after long-term use, can cause withdrawal symptoms.